 How long can OOSH eco tableware be stored for?

 In a dry and cool condition, it can be kept for at least 2 years.
 After that, they will become brittle.

 Can OOSH eco tableware be recycled?

-Technically, bioplastics can be potentially recycled.
-However, the volume used by the citizenry and collected by the local municipalities must be sizeable enough to warrant a facility to tackle it.
+Technically, it can be recycled in specialized and dedicated facilities.
+However, the volume used by the citizenry and collected by the local municipalities must be sizeable enough to warrant cost efficient recycling.

 Can OOSH eco tableware be eaten?

 It cannot be digested by the human digestive system, although it is not poisonous even if accidentally swallowed.

 Can printing be done?

 Yes but we try to discourage printing as the process wastes energy and resources.
 Embossment is a better recommendation since this method of production is more resource efficient.